 England in the 1700s

-What were steam engines
+What were steam engines?

 The first steam-driven mechanical devices widely used were Newcomen Atmospheric Engines, or Fire Engines invented in 1712 by Thomas Newcomen.
 They were widely deployed but not very efficient.
 The improvement patented by James Watt is generally considered the first general purpose steam engine, and the trigger of the industrial revolution.
 The Watt engine was more efficient (double the work per energy input) but also more general-purpose as it rotated a shaft rather than driving a pump.